rouseabout/os/README.md

 *os* can be booted many ways.
 First it is important to understand the high-level design of the operating system.
 *os* consists of a kernel file and sysroot directory.
-The kernel.bin file is compatible with the multiboot specification.
-The kernel.linux file is compatbile with the linux boot protocol.
+The `kernel.bin` file is compatible with the multiboot specification.
+The `kernel.linux` file is compatbile with the Linux boot protocol.
 The sysroot directory is copied to an ext2 file system, either intended to function as a ram disk (`initrd`) or a hard disk (`disk_image`).

 ### ISO image boot